June Updates on San Diego during Coronavirus

 The Coronavirus has significantly decreased air travel but created a boom for travelers taking drive-to destinations vacations.
-Travelers driving cross country during COVID has been on the rise because most people are trying not to fly.
+Travelers driving cross country during COVID have been on the rise because most people are trying not to fly.

 Traffic generally is down in most cities with most people working from home, so you should have open roads!

 One thing to remember when taking a road trip during Coronavirus is that some businesses will be closed, so you may not see the hot spots you were planning on visiting.
 Always call ahead and see what kind of experiences local destinations offer, so you know what to expect.
 Some businesses may even have a particular new area setup, which can be extra unique to the overall experience!